AGM-158 JASSM

-The AGM-158 JASSM (Joint Air-to-Surface Standoff Missile) is a low observable standoff air-launched cruise missile developed by Lockheed Martin for the United States Armed Forces.
+The AGM-158 Joint Air-to-Surface Standoff Missile (AGM-158 JASSM) is a low detection standoff air-launched cruise missile developed by Lockheed Martin for the United States Armed Forces.
 It is a large, stealthy long-range weapon with a 1000 lb armor piercing warhead.
 It completed testing and entered service with the U.S. Air Force in 2009, and has entered foreign service in Australia, Finland, and Poland as of 2014.
-An extended range version of the missile, the AGM-158B JASSM-ER (Joint Air-to-Surface Standoff Missile-Extended Range), entered service in 2014.
+An extended range version of the missile, the AGM-158B JASSM-ER (Joint Air-to-Surface Standoff Missile-Extended Range), entered service in 2014 as well as an anti-ship derivative, the AGM-158C LRASM (Long Range Anti-Ship Missile) in 2018.
 By September 2016, Lockheed Martin had delivered 2,000 total JASSMs comprising both variants to the USAF.

 Program overview

 Origins

 The JASSM project began in 1995 after the cancellation of the AGM-137 TSSAM project.
-The TSSAM was designed as a high precision stealthy missile for use at stand-off ranges, but poor management of the project resulted in rising costs.
+The TSSAM was designed as a high precision stealthy missile for use at standoff distances, but poor management of the project resulted in rising costs.
 Since the requirement for such weapons still existed, the military quickly announced a follow-up project with similar goals.
 Initial contracts for two competing designs were awarded to Lockheed Martin and McDonnell Douglas in 1996, and the missile designations AGM-158A and AGM-159A were allocated to the two weapons.
 Lockheed Martin's AGM-158A won and a contract for further development was awarded in 1998.

 The AGM-158A is powered by a Teledyne CAE J402 turbojet.
 Before launch the wings are folded to reduce size.
 Upon launch the wings deploy automatically.
 There is a single vertical tail.
 Guidance is via inertial navigation with global positioning system updates.
 An imaging infrared seeker provides target recognition and terminal homing.
 A data link allows the missile to transmit its location and status during flight, allowing improved bomb damage assessment.
 The warhead is a WDU-42/B 1000 lb penetrator.
 The JASSM may be carried by a wide range of aircraft: the F-15E; F-16; F/A-18; F-35; B-1B; B-2; and B-52 are all intended to carry the weapon.
+Unlike typical cruise missiles, which fly close to the ground to avoid detection, the JASSM's stealthy design allows it to fly at higher altitudes to achieve long flight ranges without using up energy maneuvering around terrain obstacles.

 The Center for Strategic and Budgetary Assessments (CSBA) has suggested lightening the warhead of the AGM-158A to increase its range.
 That way it would be able to be fired a greater distance from enemy air defenses while being cheaper and available in greater numbers for protracted conflicts than the AGM-158B JASSM-ER variant.

+By 2023, Lockheed Martin could produce over 500 missiles total of JASSM and LRASM versions per year, with plans to increase production to 1,000 missiles annually.